💬 WhatsApp Updates

 What are the best two flies to start with for Vaal River Yellowfish?

-Start with a two-fly rig: a heavier control fly (Perdigon or Caddis) to set depth, plus a smaller natural dropper (Pheasant Tail or Hare’s ear).
-Adjust weight first, then size, then colour.
+Start with a two-fly rig: a heavier control fly such as a Perdigon or Caddis to set depth, plus a smaller natural dropper such as a Pheasant Tail or Hare’s Ear.

 What bead size should I use for Yellowfish on the Vaal River?